 The performance results provided in this section use AMD's Radeon HD 7970 card and its multicore host, a single socket six-core AMD Phenom II X6 1100T CPU running at 3.71 GHz.
 Kernels executed on the CPU use LAPACK and BLAS from MKL 11.1, and BLAS kernels executed on the GPU are from clAmdBlas 1.8.
 The OpenCL version is 1.2.
 We installed AMD-APP 1016.4 as the OpenCL driver.
-Currently the AMD OpenCL driver for Linux has a 512 MB maximum limitation for a single memory allocation on the GPU, so in our experiment we only tested matrix sizes of up to 8,000 (in double precision arithmetic).
+Currently the AMD OpenCL driver for Linux has a 512 MB maximum limit for a single memory allocation on the GPU, so in our experiments we only tested matrix sizes of up to 8,000 (in double precision arithmetic).

 The performance of double precision LU factorization in clMAGMA is given in Figure 9.
-It achieves up to 326 Gflop/s, getting about $5.7 \times$ speedup versus the CPU host.
+It achieves up to 326 Gflop/s, getting about $5.7 \times$ speedup versus the six-core CPU host.

-Figure 9: Performance of clMAGMA's LU factorization in double precision vs. MKL 11.1
+Figure 9: Performance of clMAGMA's LU factorization in double precision compared against MKL 11.1

 The performance of the double precision Cholesky factorization in clMAGMA is shown in Figure 10.
-It achieves up to 344 Gflop/s, getting about $5.4\times$ speedup versus the CPU host.
+It achieves up to 344 Gflop/s, which is about $5.4 \times$ speedup versus the six-core CPU host.

-Figure 10: Performance of clMAGMA's Cholesky factorization in double precision vs. MKL 11.1
+Figure 10: Performance of clMAGMA's Cholesky factorization in double precision compared against MKL 11.1

 The performance of the double precision QR factorization in clMAGMA is shown in Figure 11.
-It achieves up to 347 Gflop/s, getting about $5.9 \times$ speedup versus the CPU host.
+It achieves up to 347 Gflop/s, which is about $5.9 \times$ speedup versus the six-core CPU host.